ewisinski/e3sm_autoencoder/README.md

 - Jupyter notebook containing code for the $\beta$-VAE model architecture and training.
 The input data is located within the folder labeled 'data'.
 The various hyperparameters are outlined in Table 1 of the paper and can be manipulated to test various architectures.
 - Jupyter notebook for the $\beta$-VAE variance share per latent dimension.
 This code corresponds to Figure 3.

+*Data*
+The data for this project is stored within this directory.
+Data includes:
+- E3SMv2 piControl Model Specific data, including atmosphere and ocean files to access the latitude/longitude grid used.
+Additionally, the Oceanic Niño Index (ONI) was computed as a baseline comparison for the $\beta$-VAE model.
+ONI computation followed the parameters set by the National Oceanic and Atmospheric Administration (NOAA).
+- Latent representations, including the mean (z_mean), log variance (z_log_var), and sampling (z_sampling) layers from the bottleneck of the $\beta$-VAE.
+- NetCDF files of the scaled training and testing data for SST, OHC, and OLR.
+- Pkl files of the scalers used for each input variable.
+This is used when inverse transforming the data back into physical units.
+- Indx files that store the correct locations of the NaN values in each dataset, which is particularly important for oceanic reconstructions.
+This is used in the function to reconstruct the ocean and atmosphere grids.
+- Zipped reconstructions of Numpy arrays for training and testing data for each variable.
+This is used when evaluating the metrics of the $\beta$-VAE for performance.
+- Filtered ENSO events as defined by the derived E3SM ONI labels.
+This is used for finding the peak SST longitude.
+- Correlation data from a variety of variables within the E3SMv2 piControl.

+*Analysis Notebooks*
+- The analysis notebooks correspond to the results section of the paper.
+Each notebook is clearly labeled for the respective analysis.
+- Computed climate indices (e.g., PDO) from E3SMv2 piControl are included here.
+- Input variable preprocessing notebooks are included here as well.

 ## CSV Data Source

 Some Juptyer notebooks leverage .csv data for SST, OHC, and OLR train/test scaled inputs.
 These files are too large to be stored in this repository, but can be found here: https://doi.org/10.5281/zenodo.19390030